Mitigation Controls

 Before configuring, get familiar with the idea of branches and check what already exists.

-In general, configuring any mitigation control includes 2 steps:
+In general, configuring any mitigation control includes the following steps:

 -